rebelsky/sams-assorted-musings-reflections/naming-week-14.md

 Apparently, expectations of unpleasant times leads times to be less pleasant.
 Now, week fourteen is always likely to involve a lot of work; after all, most of the faculty like to leave culminating projects until this week.
 But that doesn't mean that it's impossible.
 It might be that if we referred to it as "hard, but survivable week", we'd all feel a bit better about it.
 (No, I am not seriously suggesting that we call it that.)

 In any case, since I respect the people who've raised the issue with me, and given me a good rationale, I ask people not to call this h week.
 Perhaps some day we'll make a difference.

 ---

-A more troubling issue, and one that I might address in more depth in a future essay, is how we make this week less difficult for students.
+A more troubling issue, and one that I might address in more depth in a future essay, is how we might make this week less difficult for students.
 Since most classes have work that builds across a semester, it makes sense that the work culminates at the end of the semester, whether it takes the form of an exam, a research paper, a presentation, or a combination thereof.
 But there are perhaps ways that we can help our students.